Hudson River Park

 Hudson River Park is a waterfront park on the North River (Hudson River) that extends from 59th Street south to Battery Park in the New York City borough of Manhattan.
 The park, a component of the Manhattan Waterfront Greenway, stretches 4.5 mi and comprises 550 acre, making it the second-largest park in Manhattan after the 843 acre Central Park.

 Hudson River Park is a joint state and city collaboration, but is organized as a New York State public-benefit corporation.
 Plans for the park were devised in the late 1980s following the cancellation of the Westway plan, which had proposed an interstate highway to replace the deteriorated West Side Elevated Highway.
-The park was built starting in the 1990s in conjunction with the construction of the surface-level West Side Highway.
-Work was completed over several stages through the 2010s.
+The park was established in 1998 and was built in several stages in conjunction with the construction of the surface-level West Side Highway.
+Additional phases were completed between the 2000s and the 2020s.

 Hudson River Park connects many other recreational sites and landmarks.
 It runs through the Manhattan neighborhoods of Lower Manhattan (including Battery Park City, World Trade Center, and Tribeca), Greenwich Village (including the West Village and Meatpacking District), Chelsea, and Midtown West (which includes Hudson Yards and Hell's Kitchen/Clinton).
 The park connects two other waterfront parks: Riverside Park to the north and The Battery to the south.

 Bicycle and pedestrian paths, spanning the park north to south, open up the waterfront for recreational use.
 The park includes tennis and soccer fields, batting cages, children's playground, dog run, and many other features.
 The parkland also incorporates several rebuilt North River piers along its length, formerly used for shipping.

 Management

 The Hudson River Park Trust is a partnership between New York State and New York City charged with the design, construction and operation of the four-mile Hudson River Park.
 The trust operates on a premise of financial self-sufficiency, supporting the staff as well as the operations and maintenance of the park through revenue generated within the park by rents from commercial tenants, fees, concession revenues, grants and donations.
 Capital funding has historically come primarily from the state, the city, and Federal budget appropriations.
 The trust is guided by a thirteen-member Board of Directors.
 There is also a fifty-member Advisory Council which plays an integral role in the park planning process.
-The management team is headed by Madelyn Wils, President and CEO.
+The management team is headed by Noreen Doyle, President and CEO.
 In 2017, the trust had operating expenses of $31.38 million and a level of staffing of 117 people.